-2. Mineral Resources are estimated at a cut-off grade of 162 g/t AgEq.
-The AgEq was calculated using the formula AgEq = Ag + (Au x 58.25) where Ag and Au are in grams per tonne after transport, treatment, and refining costs are deducted.

-3. Mineral Resources are estimated using a long-term gold price of US\$1,400 per ounce and a long-term silver price of US\$24 per ounce.

-4. A minimum mining width of 1.2 m was used.

-5. Bulk density is $2.63 \text{ t/m}^3$ .

-Mineral Resources are inclusive of Mineral Reserves.

-7. Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

-8. Numbers may not add due to rounding.
+- 1. CIM definitions were followed for Mineral Resources. - 2.
+Mineral Resources are estimated at a cut-off grade of 162 g/t AgEq.
+The AgEq was calculated using the formula AgEq = Ag + (Au x 58.25) where Ag and Au are in grams per tonne after transport, treatment, and refining costs are deducted. - 3.
+Mineral Resources are estimated using a long-term gold price of US\$1,400 per ounce and a long-term silver price of US\$24 per ounce. - 4.
+A minimum mining width of 1.2 m was used. - 5.
+Bulk density is 2.63 t/m^3 . - 6.
+Mineral Resources are inclusive of Mineral Reserves. - 7.
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 8.
+Numbers may not add due to rounding.

 Cerro Bayo Mineral Reserves were calculated using metal prices of \$1,200/oz gold and \$18.00/oz silver.
 Mining recovery of 95% was used, with a minimum mining width of 2.4 m.
-Veins of width greater than 2.4 m were diluted by an extra 0.4 m.
+Veins of widths greater than 2.4 m were diluted by an extra 0.4 m.
 Dilution grades varied by vein, as determined by wall rock grades.
-Given estimated metallurgical recoveries, life-of-mine costs derived from actual experience, and typical commercial terms for concentrate and including deductions for transport treatment, and refining costs this led to a primary cut-off grade of 219 g/t AgEq.
+Given estimated metallurgical recoveries, LOM costs derived from actual experience, and typical commercial terms for concentrate including deductions for transport, treatment and refining costs led to a primary cut-off grade of 219 g/t AgEq.